 Because the blood flow is dangerously reduced, aortic stenosis requires the dog’s heart to work a lot faster and a lot harder than a healthy dog.
 Therefore, the dog’s heart naturally fatigues earlier in the dog’s life, depending on the severity of the blockage.

-Boxers suffering from an abnormal heart rhythm can suffer a sudden death.
-However, no need to hit the panic button immediately, a lot of boxers affected by a mild aortic stenosis manage to live a long and happy life.
+Boxers suffering from an abnormal heart rhythm can suffer sudden death.
+However, no need to hit the panic button immediately, a lot of boxers affected by mild aortic stenosis manage to live a long and happy life.

 Thought to be inherited genetically, the aortic stenosis’ inheritance pattern has not yet been clearly understood.
 It is thought to involve multiple genes and it definitely targets the Boxer breed much more than other breeds.

 As recommended by the Universities Federation for Animal Welfare, Boxers should be checked for heart murmurs, and those with grade 3 murmurs or higher should never be allowed to breed.
 For now, this is the only way we can breed the condition out of our future Boxer bloodlines.